SarveshMankar/SarveshMankar/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>It is brilliant going to the theatre and being forced to sit and listen and think about life.</h3 quote>
+<h3 quote align='center'>Noble deeds that are concealed are most esteemed.</h3 quote>

 ---